So you want to learn how to perform ghusl?

 What do I do with my knotted hair when doing ghusl?

-You do not have to untangle strands of hair that get tied with each other.
+You do not have to untangle strands of hair that get tied to each other.

 When is it Sunnah to perform Ghusl?